mebezac/beetle-jekyll/_posts/2015-03-22-export-csv-and-attach-to-model-and-upload-to-s3-with-paperclip.markdown

 ---
-title: "Export CSV and Attach to Model and Upload to S3 With Paperclip"
+title: "Export CSV and Attach to Model With Paperclip"
 date: 2015-03-22T21:53:44-04:00
 layout: single-blog-post
 excerpt: